What is alcohol?

-Binge drinking also has adverse short-term effects, such as nausea, and carries the risk of injury, both to the person drinking and to others around them.
-It can also have long-term effects on their health and wellbeing.
-These effects include significant damage to the brain and liver, physical and psychological dependence on alcohol, and the risk of developing emotional and mental health problems such as depression and anxiety.
+Binge drinking can cause short-term problems, such as nausea and hangovers.
+It carries the risk of injury, both to the person drinking and to others around them.
+It can also have long-term effects on health and wellbeing.
+These effects include:

 Drinking and driving

-Driving is a complex task, and people who drink and drive have a much greater chance of having a car accident because they are less able to see or locate moving lights, judge distances or respond to multiple stimuli.
-In fact, alcohol consumption leads to more road crashes than any other single factor in Australia.
+Driving is a complex task.
+Drinking and driving carries a much greater risk of having a car accident.
+A person who drinks and drives is less able to see moving lights, judge distances or respond to multiple stimuli.
+Alcohol leads to more road crashes than any other single factor in Australia.

-A BAC is a measurement of the amount of alcohol in your body, expressed as grams of alcohol per 100ml of blood.
+A BAC is a measurement of the amount of alcohol in your body.
+This is expressed as grams of alcohol per 100ml of blood.
 This means that a 0.05 BAC is the equivalent of 0.05g of alcohol per 100ml of blood.

-- Understand that your blood alcohol will continue to rise after you have consumed your last drink.
-You generally won’t reach your maximum BAC until 45-90 minutes after consuming your final drink.
+It is important to understand that your blood alcohol level will continue to rise after you have had your last drink.
+You generally won’t reach your maximum BAC until 45 to 90 minutes after having your final drink.

 If you or someone you know needs support or treatment for their alcohol consumption habits, you can contact: